epsilon537/boxlambda/docs/doc-build-blog.md

 # Building the Jekyll Blog

-Ruby and Bundler are required if you want to build the BoxLambda Blog website.
+Ruby and Bundler are required to build the BoxLambda Blog website.
 ```
 sudo apt-get install rubygems ruby-bundler
 ```